King of Na gold seal

-The King of Na gold seal (漢委奴国王印) is a solid gold seal discovered in the year 1784 on Shikanoshima Island in Fukuoka Prefecture, Japan.
-The seal is designated as a National Treasure of Japan.
-The seal is believed to have been cast in China and bestowed by Emperor Guangwu of Han upon a diplomatic official (envoy) visiting from Japan in the year 57 AD.
-The five Chinese characters appearing on the seal identify it as the seal of the King of Na state of Wa, tributary state of the Han dynasty.
+The King of Na gold seal (漢委奴国王印) is a Chinese seal made of solid gold designated as a National Treasure of Japan, discovered in 1784 on Shikanoshima Island in Fukuoka Prefecture, Kyushu, southern Japan.
+The seal is believed to have been cast during Eastern Han dynasty and bestowed by Emperor Guangwu upon a diplomatic envoy visiting from the Yayoi Na state in the year 57 AD, as an official authentication of the state as a tributary state of China.
+The five Chinese characters appearing on the gold seal (in small seal script) read as "King of the Wa Na State, (vassal of the) Han".

-The seal is currently in the collection of the Fukuoka City Museum in Fukuoka, Japan.
+The seal is currently in the collection of the Fukuoka City Museum in Fukuoka.
 It is the first known textual record of Japan as a country, and is included in Japanese history books as a cultural asset that indicates how Japan came into being as a political entity.
+It is also the earliest evidence of diplomatic contact in the history of China–Japan relations.

 Appearance

 The seal is composed of gold of 95% purity.
 It is made up of a square base, with the seal itself on the bottom face, and a handle on top of the base in the shape of a snake.
 It has a mass of 108.729 g.
 The total height from base to handle is 2.236 cm.
 The base of the seal averages 2.347 cm on a side.
 This dimension roughly corresponds to the traditional Chinese standard unit of length of one cun, as used in the Later Han dynasty (about 2.304 cm).